-> We’ll start with the pan-fried dumplings.
-At $5.00, these two dumplings are a no-brainer.
+We’ll start with the pan-fried dumplings that we first tried last year.
+At $5.25, these two dumplings are a no-brainer.

-Overall, the flavors worked well together, and I considered this dish friendly for children.
+Overall, the flavors worked well together.
+Also, I think they are an excellent option for children.

-Looking at it, the bao bun seems extremely basic.
-But I can attest it’s genuinely flavorful.
+For several years now, we’ve enjoyed the Mongolian Beef Bao Bun.
+It’s one of the few dishes that I order at every festival.
+While the bao bun appears basic, I can attest it’s genuinely flavorful.
 So flavorful that I always completely devour it.

 Our last menu item at the China Marketplace is the Dandan noodles.
 This dish is described as spicy pork with Sichuan sauce, peanut butter, and green onions.

-These noodles are spicy!
+These noodles (from last year) are spicy!
 Therefore, I wouldn’t consider this dish kid-friendly.

 As for beverages, be warned.
-China has a reputation for offering stronger than average cocktails.
-If a cast member tells you to mix your drink with a straw, do not forget their instruction.
+China has a reputation for offering stronger-than-average cocktails.
+Do not forget their instruction if a cast member tells you to mix your drink with a straw.

 - Australia Marketplace at Food and Wine